 Notably, as per industry estimates, there are 15 million to 20 million cryptocurrency investors in India, with total crypto holdings of around Rs 40,000 crore.

-A cryptocurrency is virtual or digital money that takes the form of tokens or coins.
-The ‘crypto’ in cryptocurrencies refers to complicated cryptography that allows for the creation and processing of digital currencies and their transactions across decentralized systems.
+A cryptocurrency is a virtual or digital money that takes the form of tokens or coins.
+The ‘crypto’ in cryptocurrencies refers to complicated cryptography that allows for creating and processing digital currencies and their transactions across decentralized systems.

-The government is yet to confirm whether and how it will allow cryptocurrencies, though sources in the Finance Ministry and experts in the industry have pointed out that cryptocurrencies will be treated as a digital asset in times to come.
+The government is yet to confirm whether and how it will allow cryptocurrencies.
+However, sources in the Finance Ministry and experts in the industry have pointed out that cryptocurrencies will be treated as a digital asset in times to come.